NielsLiisberg/Python-FastAPI-demo/readme.md

 this is the list we will provide in our microservice demo in a moment.

 ## Next step: Install Python

-Our `FastAPI` microservice is coded in Python.
+Our `FastAPI` microservice is coded in Python .
 So lets install that.
-Here we use version 3.9, and also notice that we install the python client to odbc:
+Here we use version 3.9, and also notice that we install the Python client to odbc:

 ```
 yum install python39